 Studies show that exercise has mental, physical, and emotional benefits.
-A Harvard study shows that weight lifting can treat moderate depression as efficiently as counseling and antidepressant drugs, but without the side-effects.
+A Harvard study shows that weight lifting can treat moderate depression as efficiently as counseling and antidepressant drugs, but without the medication side-effects.
 This is particularly essential for women since depression is more common in young women than men.
-And only 1 out of 3 seeks immediate assistance.

-There are many mental health recovery stories, but Brooke’s story struck me as remarkable and inspiring!
-Brooke struggled with depression for 8 years, and it only got worse each day.
+There are many mental health recovery stories, but Brooke’s story struck us as remarkable and inspiring!
+Brooke struggled with depression for 8 years, and despite her daily struggles she eventually sought help.
+She never felt notable improvements until she started strength training.
+The more that Brooke lifted weights, her confidence appeared to improved.

 She slept better and overcame the physical and mental challenges life threw at her.
-Presently, her periods of depression and hypomania are less – praise be!
+Presently, her periods of depression and hypomania have significantly decreased.

-Personally, "calm" isn't the first word that comes to mind when I hear weight lifting or strength training.
-But Brooke's story resonated with me since I had a similar experience.
+Personally, "calm" isn't the first word that comes to mind when I hear weight lifting or strength training, but Brooke's story resonated with me since I had a similar experience.
 So I decided to apply some of the same tactics.
-As I completed two sets of barbell squats, I began to feel relief trickling over me.
+As I started to complete daily workouts, I began to feel a sense of relief.

 The barbell’s weight on my upper back supported me mentally, focusing my attention on the workout until I finished each set.